alvian-401-advanced-javascript/data-structures-and-algorithms/data-structures/llmerge/README.md

 #### ll-merge
    * adds function called `mergeLists()` which takes two linked lists as arguments, zips the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list

-   notes:
-   typecheck (must be object?)
-   set current to head for both lists if there is no currenta, return currentb, vice versa iterate while current.next is true for both b.head = b.next b.next = a.next a.next = currentb currenta = currentb.next
-   currentb = b.head
-   if currentb = currenta.next = currentb
-   return a.head

 #### Running the app
 * node